 The hot springs are composed of five small pools, the infrastructure is basic and useful; It has dressing rooms, showers (cold water), toilets and a coffee bar where you can order Pisco Souer, a delicious cocktail based on «pisco» (Peruvian national drink); We recommend measuring yourself with pisco, if you have your visit to Machu Picchu the next day, pisco is delicious and quite addictive.

 The thermal baths of Machu Picchu are open from Monday to Sunday from 05 a.m. at 08 p.m .; Sundays are the busiest days.
-The thermal baths are very nice, but there are many other things to do in Aguas Calientes.
+The hot springs are very comforting, there are also many activities to do in the town of Machu Picchu or Aguas Calientes.

 What to wear?

-You will need to bring bathroom implements with you: swimsuit (swimsuit), towel, sandals and personal cleaning items (shamphoo, soap, conditioner); If you forget this or simply do not want to bring it, you can buy or rent them before entering the bathrooms.
+You will need to bring bathroom implements with you: swimsuit (swimsuit), towel, sandals and personal cleaning items (shamphoo, soap, conditioner); If you did not bring your bathing suit to enter the hot springs, you can rent it on site for a small fee.